srikrishnan-lab/Darnell_et_al_2025/README.md

     Pkg.instantiate()
     ```
 2. To re-calibrate the emissions scenario distributions, run `julia src/emissions_update_scenarios.jl`.
 3. To re-simulate the main ensemble, run `julia src/model_ensemble.jl`.
 There should be an argument passed to the call with a 1 for the default/baseline scenario, a 2 for the optimistic scenario, and a 3 for the pessimistic scenario.
-This will write output into `results/<scenario>`.
+This will write output into `results/<scenario>/`.
 This should take about 10 hours for a given scenario on a typical computer.
 Reducing the size of the ensemble by modifying line 37 in `src/model_ensemble.jl` will speed this up.
 4. To re-run the Shapley analysis, after the main ensemble is run, run `julia src/regression_drivers.jl`.
 There should be an argument passed to the call with a 1 for the default/baseline scenario, a 2 for the optimistic scenario, and a 3 for the pessimistic scenario.
 This will write output into `output/shapley/`.
 This can take 36-48 hours and may run into memory issues, but the ensemble size or number of years can be reduced for a quick check.
-5. To force BRICK using the SSPs, run `julia src/ssp_emissions_concentrations.jl`, which will write output into `results/ssp`.
+5. To force BRICK using the SSPs, run `julia src/ssp_emissions_concentrations.jl`, which will write output into `results/ssp/`.
 This might take 10-24 hours to run depending on the computational environment.
+6. To repeat (or modify) the comparison to the AR6 temperature-based projections, run `slr_distribution_ar6.jl`, which will write output into `output/ar6/`.
+This requires the [AR6 sea-level projections](https://doi.org/10.5281/zenodo.14346559) and, by default, expects them to be unzipped into `data/ar6`.
+Since this involves re-sampling rather than simulation, it runs quickly.

 ### Figures